flame-engine/flame/doc/palette.md

 However, normally when using even the more complex APIs, you just want an instance of a `Paint` object representing just a single simple plain solid color.

+**Note:** we don't recommend that you create a new `Paint` object every time you need a specific `Paint`, since it could potentially lead to a lot of unnecessary objects being created.
+A better way is to either define the `Paint` object somewhere and re-use it, or to use the `Palette` class to define all the colors that you want to use in your game.

 You can create such an object like this:

 ```dart